pnp/script-samples/scripts/openai-function-calling-tfl-status/README.md

 ## Pre-requisites

 - An Open AI API key which can be done by [creating an account](https://platform.openai.com/signup/) for using Open AI API
-    - Once the key is obatined, set the value of `$openai_api_key` in the script with that key
+- Once the key is obtained, set the value of `$openai_api_key` in the script with that key

 ![Example Screenshot](assets/example.png)